 Dental implants have become increasingly popular as a dental treatment option.
 An implant is a conservative means to replace a missing tooth compared to a crown and bridge, as the tooth structure on either side of the missing tooth is not disturbed by the implant placement.
 A typical bridge is a custom device anchored to neighboring teeth that replaces one or more missing teeth.
 When a lost tooth is replaced with bridgework, the teeth on either side of the missing tooth are prepared as crowns to serve as abutments to hold the prosthetic (replacement) tooth in place; therefore, an implant is not only more conservative treatment, but maybe less expensive than a traditional crown and bridge, as the adjacent teeth will not be included in the treatment.

-A dental implant can be described as a new “root” to a tooth, which anchors the tooth through the gum tissue to the jawbone.
+A dental implant can be described as a new “root” to a tooth, anchoring the tooth through the gum tissue to the jawbone.
 A small titanium implant is surgically placed under the gum and into the bone; the implant then fuses to the bone and becomes the new and improved site to restore the missing tooth with an abutment and crown.
 Once an implant has been placed in the jaw, the bone around the implant needs to heal for six weeks to six months.
-Once the site has healed, a support post called a healing abutment will be placed on the implant, and eventually a crown will be placed on the abutment which looks and feels like a natural tooth.
+Once the site has healed, a support post called a healing abutment will be placed on the implant, and eventually, a crown will be placed on the abutment, which looks and feels like a natural tooth.

 Kelly Jorn Cook, DDS